Working with Stdin, Stdout, and Stderr

 $ ls non_existent_dir 2> error_log.txt

-encounters an error (like trying to list a non-existent directory), the error message will be redirected to error_log.txt
+If ls encounters an error (like trying to list a non-existent directory), the error message will be redirected to error_log.txt.

 - Redirecting